SteelCompendium/compendium-md/Adventures/Bay of Blackbottom.md

 ### MOVING ON

 If the heroes find out what’s in the hold, don’t give them time to react.
-Start Act 2 and the pirate attack immediately.
+Start Act 2 and the [[Pirate Attack|pirate attack]] immediately.

 If the heroes don’t engage with the mystery of the hold, move on to Act 2 whenever you like.